FAQ

 • Generate and review reports.
 Understanding what a clean fieldwork report looks like, and being able to produce one, saves significant time and stress during certification.

 Think of it as fieldwork training for fieldwork.
-The RBT experience is a natural stepping stone, and treating it with the same rigor you will need later makes the transition seamless.
+The RBT experience is a natural stepping stone, and treating it with the same rigor you will need later makes the transition smoother.

 Can my supervisor review my RBT hours in ABA Fieldwork Tracker?

-Yes.
-ABA Fieldwork Tracker includes a supervisor connection system that works for both RBT supervision and BCBA/BCaBA fieldwork oversight.
-Your supervisor can connect with you through the app using a secure invite link, and they get read-only access to your logged hours, progress, and documentation.
+Supervisor connection is a core part of ABA Fieldwork Tracker for BCBA and BCaBA fieldwork today, and the same system is planned to support RBT supervision when RBT tracking ships.
+Your supervisor connects through the app using a secure invite link and gets read-only access to your logged hours, progress, and documentation.

 This means your supervisor does not need to ask you to email a spreadsheet or bring a printed log to your next meeting.
 They can review your hours on their own time, flag anything that needs correction, and confirm that your records are accurate.

-For supervisors who oversee multiple RBTs, the trainee management dashboard shows all connected trainees in one place.
-It is the same system that scales up to BCBA/BCaBA fieldwork oversight, so there is no learning curve if you move forward with certification.
+For supervisors who oversee multiple trainees, the trainee management dashboard shows all connected trainees in one place, so there is no learning curve as your trainees move through certification.

 Industry & Philosophy